sdss/mangadap/docs/gettingstarted.rst

 +++++++++++++

-With the ``MAPS`` fits file, you should be able to extract DAP maps output using any fits reader. **Please `Submit an issue`_ if you run into any problems!**
+With the ``MAPS`` fits file, you should be able to extract DAP maps output using any fits reader. **Please** `Submit an issue`_ if you run into any problems!

-For example, here is a python code snippet that will plot the :math:`{\rm H}\alpha` flux map, stellar velocity field, the corrected stellar velocity dispersion field, and the corrected :math:`{\rm H}\beta` index map for `manga-8138-12704-MAPS-HYB10-MILESHC-MASTARHC2.fits.gz`_:
+For example, we provide a python code snippet below that will plot the :math:`{\rm H}\alpha` flux map, stellar velocity field, the corrected stellar velocity dispersion field, and the corrected :math:`{\rm H}\beta` index map for `manga-8138-12704-MAPS-HYB10-MILESHC-MASTARHC2.fits.gz`_.
+Importantly, note the use of the :ref:`corrections`!!

 .. code-block:: python